 The Pines Garden

-Ensure that you take the time to relax in our tea room which serves hot and cold drinks along with freshly made sandwiches, light lunches and delicious home made cakes.
-Our tea room is situated across the garden and open Wednesday to Sunday 10:30 to 16:00 and Bank Holidays in the summer months.
+Ensure that you take the time to relax in the Pines Garden Tea Room, which serves hot and cold drinks, freshly made sandwiches, light lunches and delicious homemade cakes.
+Our tea room is open seven days a week from 10am to 4pm.

-Visit our Museum and discover what it was like for those in St Margaret's during World War Two living in Hellfire Corner.
-There are interesting exhibits and local history displays, and costumes to try on!
+Visit our recently refurbished museum to discover what it was like for those in St Margaret's Bay during World War II, living in Hellfire Corner.
+There are interesting exhibits, local history displays, and a literary corner.

 Entrance to the garden is by donation.
 Suggested minimum amounts: